0xad3n/0xad3n.github.io/_posts/2025-05-08-htb-nocturnal.md

 Service Info: OS: Linux; CPE: cpe:/o:linux:linux_kernel
 {% endhighlight %}

 In summary, there is only 2 open ports which consist of `ssh` and `http`.
-Since the ssh port is on the latest version, we will shift our target to http and fuzz the directory to discover any interesting endpoint.
+Since the ssh port does not have any known vulnerabilites, we will shift our target to http and fuzz the directory to discover any interesting endpoint.

 {: .box-note}
 **Note:** Add `10.10.11.64` in `/etc/hosts` file and named it to `nocturnal.htb`.

 ![Webnocturnal](/assets/img/webnocturnal.png){: .mx-auto.d-block :}

-## Directory Enumeration
+### Directory Enumeration

 {% highlight bash linenos %}
 └─$ gobuster dir -u http://nocturnal.htb/ -w /usr/share/wordlists/dirb/common.txt